vmware-samples/vcenter-event-broker-appliance/docs/kb/intro-functions.md

 - should not contain special characters, e.g. "$" or "/"
 - should represent the intent of the trigger, e.g. "tag" or "tagging"

+`app: veba-ui`: The Kubernetes label that is required for the VMware Event Broker Appliance UI to display a manually deployed Knative Trigger

 `default`: The name of Knative broker.
 For VEBA with Embedded Knative Broker, the value will be `default`

 `kn-ps-echo`: The name of the Knative Service